iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.health.covid19___1.4/report.md

 > An interactive app would be far more useful.
 INPUT Activity I want to undertake?
 Personal details?
 Employment details?
 Reason for activity?
 PROCESS Verification process.
 OUTPUT.
 Approval /Denial /More information - contact Barcode issued to applicant on approval.
 Applicant issued with a description of any special requirements.
 Eg: FIFO to travel Site - WA - NSW - WA - site Can the process be undertaken?
 ANS Special requirements (isolation and period and process for each state)<br> :date: __2020-05-05 12:10:07__

 > Laggy on the opening and update of information but enough for quick access check .<br> :date: __2020-05-05 09:48:51__

-> Dear Gov Oz good overall but if time ask those negative reviews e.g. force closure what system they use....keep up good work... we pray to Jesu Mary's Health bless us<br> :date: __2020-05-04 13:56:47__